-Unlike Chapter 7, Chapter 13 is much more open to persons filing and does not have an official income or an unofficial asset value limitation.
+Unlike Chapter 7, Chapter 13 and Chapter 11 are much more open to persons filing and do not have an official income or an unofficial asset/equity value limitation.
 Chapter 13, allows an individual with positive disposable income and/or with equity in their assets to obtain bankruptcy relief under a 5 year Chapter 13 plan where the debt or a portion of the debt is paid without additional interest or charges by the creditor.
-However, Chapter 13 has a limitation on the amount of secured debt (which cannot exceed $1.257, 850 million, as of April, 2019), and unsecured debt (which cannot exceed $360,000.); however because such limitations are very high, they usually only affect persons investing in real estate, or in business, or who have unusually high mortgages.
-Persons affected by the debt limits of Chapter 13 case, can file in Chapter 11, which is designed to accommodate larger debt loads, for larger cases, usually filed by businesses or individuals with larger amounts of debt.
+However, Chapter 13 has a limitation on the amount of secured debt (which cannot exceed $1.257, 850 million, as of April, 2019), and unsecured debt (which cannot exceed $419,275. as of April 2019); however because such limitations are high, they usually only affect persons investing in real estate, or in business, or who have unusually high mortgages.
+Persons affected by the debt limits of Chapter 13 case, can file in Chapter 11, which is designed to accommodate larger debt loads, and are usually filed by businesses or individuals with larger amounts of debt.
 Corporations, even if they have a small amount of debt, can not file in Chapter 13 which is reserved for individuals; corporations can only file in Chapter 7, to liquidate debt, or Chapter 11 to reorganize debt.
 Chapter 11 is much less structured than Chapter 13 and can deal with different business reorganizations in very different ways.
 The recent addition of Subchapter v to Chapter 11, for small businesses, allows Chapter 11 cases for small corporations to proceed more efficiently, affordably and quickly with provisions that are geared to having a reorganization option for small businesses corporations that are in between those of the traditional Chapter 11 case and a Chapter 13.